1 IN 2

 Endobronchial ultrasound (EBUS)

-This is a type of bronchoscopy that allows the doctor to see cancers deeper in the lung.
-It can also take samples of cells from a tumour or a lymph node in the middle of your chest or next to the airways, or from the outer parts of the lung.
+This is a type of bronchoscopy that allows the doctor to see a cancer deeper in the lung.
+During this test, the doctor may also take cell samples from a tumour, from the outer parts of the lung, or from lymph nodes in the area of your chest between your lungs (mediastinum).

 Endoscopic ultrasound